Santoshkasam/LiDAR-obstacle-detection/README.md

 ## Filtering
 The dense point cloud is filtered to decrease the computation time. following are the methods implemented:
 1. The point cloud is downsampled by applying voxel grid filter with a grid size of 0.18m, that leaves single point per cell.
+This is performed using PCL VoxelGrid object.
 2. The points beyond the required range are cropped to eliminate redundant data.
+This is performed using PCL CropBox class object.
 3. The ego car roof points are also removed as the ego car is not considered as an obstacle.
+This is also performed using PCL  CropBox object.

 ## Segmentation
 The point cloud is segmented in order to omit ground plane for object detection.
-The identification and segmentation of the point cloud is performed as follows:
+It is performed using Ransac algorithm as follows:
  1.
  2.
  3.